Home » PowerShell » Get-ADUser attributes from CSV list of users in PowerShell

 }

-It stores aduser attributes in $UserAttributesList variable.
+It stores aduser attributes in the $UserAttributesList variable.

 $UserAttributesList | Export-csv D:\Powershell\AdUserAttributes.csv -Append -NoTypeInformation